OUR OUAZ COUNSELING CENTER WILL BE CLOSING FOR THE SUMMER ON APRIL 30, 2021.

-The Student Affairs office is excited to announce the launch of the OUAZ Counseling Center to begin serving the Surprise residential campus on January 11, 2021.
-Our mental health counselor’s name is Ralitsa Wierson, MA LPC, and her office is in Scholars Hall, room 145.
+The Counseling Center serves the OUAZ Surprise residential campus.
+Our mental health counselor is Ralitsa Wierson, MA LPC, and her office is located in Scholars Hall, room 145.

 OUAZ "Need Help" Flyer